GluuFederation/docs-ce-prod/3.1.2/source/integration/index.md

 This list of integration methods is not exhaustive.
 However, the strategies below have been tested and are well understood by our support and development staff.

 !!!
 Warning
-    Writing your own client software is very challenging and outside the scope of Gluu Support.
-Therefore, we recommend sticking the one of the methods listed below.
+    Writing your own client software is very challenging and **outside the scope of Gluu Support**.
+Therefore, we recommend sticking to the one of the methods listed below.

 !!!
 Note
     Unless otherwise noted, all software listed below is free open source software.